HewlettPackard/ICsp-Docker-OSBP/README.md

 More information here: http://www8.hp.com/us/en/products/servers/management/insight-control/provisioning-server-migration.html

 # How to use the scripts
 Scripts and files included in an OSBP in ICsp intended to install Docker EE on Proliant, Blades and Synergy using ICsp 7.6.
-This has not been tested with 7.6.1 yet but there is no reason why it shouldn't work on it too.
+The scripts have not been tested with later versions (since they are currently under development) but we would expect a similar behaviour.
 The OS versions used are:

 * RHEL 7.2
 * SLES 12 SP1